MicrosoftDocs/visualstudio-docs/docs/profiling/memory-usage-without-debugging2.md

 ###  <a name="BKMK_Close_a_monitoring_session"></a> Close a monitoring session

  To stop a monitoring session without creating a report, just close the diagnostic window.
-To generate a report when you are done collecting or have taken memory snapshots, select **Stop Collection**.
+To generate a report when you're done collecting or have taken snapshots, select **Stop Collection**.

  ![Stop Collection](../profiling/media/memuse__stopcollection.png "Stop Collection")

 ## Take snapshots of the memory state of your app

  Because an app uses a large number of many types of objects, you might want to concentrate your analysis on one scenario.
-If you discover a memory issue to investigate, you can take snapshots during the diagnostic session to capture objects in memory at particular moments.
+If you find a memory issue to investigate, you can take snapshots during the diagnostic session to capture objects in memory at particular moments.
 It's a good idea to get a baseline snapshot of the app before a memory issue appears, another snapshot after the first occurrence of the problem, and additional snapshots if you can repeat the scenario.

  To collect snapshots, start a new diagnostic session.
 Select **Take Snapshot** when you want to capture the memory data.
 To generate a report, choose **Stop Collection**.